- Omeprazole–Sodium Bicarbonate

 - Rabeprazole Sodium

 Mesalamine/Mesalazine is prescribed for the treatment of mild to moderately active ulcerative colitis, as well as proctosigmoiditis and proctitis.
 Mesalamine/Mesalazine is an aminosalicylate anti-inflammatory drug that is also used to prevent the recurrence of ulcerative colitis symptoms such as stomach pain, diarrhea, and rectal bleeding.
 Besides, it is indicated for the maintenance of remission of ulcerative colitis.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Mesalamine/Mesalazine prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.